geoserver/geoserver/doc/en/user/source/community/oauth2/oidc.rst

 #. press "Microsoft Graph"
 #. press "Delegated permission"
 #.
 Scroll down to "GroupMember"
 #.
-Choose "GroupMemeber.Read.All"
+Choose "GroupMember.Read.All"
 #.
 Press "Add permission"
 #.
 On the API Permission screen, press the "Grant admin consent for ..." text

 This has been tested with KeyCloak (with groups in the `userinfo` endpoint response), and with MS Azure AD (with the groups from the GraphAPI).
 This should work with other IDPs - however, make sure that the Subject and Audience token verification works with their tokens.

 If you do not need Bearer Token functionality, it is recommended to turn this off.